 Prints must always be labelled on the back with the Name of the member, and the Title of the image clearly and legibly written – ideally use a large label, positioned to make clear the orientation of the image.
 Please bear in mind that during the competition, someone else has to be able to read your title in subdued light, and place your print the correct way up on the stand.
 The official club labels can be printed at home using this PDF Label file.
 Print onto a standard A4 page of adhesive labels – the labels are 8 per page at 99.1mm x 67.7mm.
 The Avery codes for suitable labels are: J8165 and L7165.

-From September 2014, when entering prints for any competition (except Print Panels in the Alec Braid), it is now a mandatory requirement to send a PDI of the printed image(s) to the Competitions Secretary – this enable the advance production of the scoresheet, and reduces the admin time required on the night.
-Your PDI’s should be formatted exactly as for the PDI competitions, as described above.
+When entering prints for any competition (except Print Panels in the Alec Braid), it is now a mandatory requirement to upload a PDI of the printed image(s) to the PhotoEntry system – this enable the advance production of the scoresheet, and reduces the admin time required on the night.
+Your PDI’s should be formatted exactly as for the PDI competitions, as described above, and submitted before the normal deadline of Sunday night before the Competition.